 While there are many regulated professions in Canada, the most common regulated professions in Manitoba are listed below.

-For some professions, a fact sheet has been developed by the Province of Manitoba, Immigration Pathways Division.
+For some professions, a fact sheet has been developed by the Province of Manitoba's Immigration Division.
 Each fact sheet directs users to information, tools, and resources to help better understand the professional registration process in Manitoba.

 To learn about an occupation (available jobs, wages, career prospects, skills, job requirements, etc.) in Manitoba, visit Job Bank.
 Be sure to select Manitoba as your location.